LinneaHarts/ultimate_challenge/README.md

 * Experiment re-imburses tolls only in the morning and evening, and only for cars without fares, since this risks the least of Ultimate's revenue
 * P-test with 95% confidence interval on an increase in Ultimate's profit per driver per shift

-For more detail see this notebook: [Part 2: Experiment and Metrics Design](notebooks/Part%202%20Experiment%20and%20Metrics%20Design.ipynb)
+For the full answer, see this notebook: [Part 2: Experiment and Metrics Design](notebooks/Part%202%20Experiment%20and%20Metrics%20Design.ipynb)

 -------------